PGL50/MechaCar_Statistical_Analysis/README.md

 <br/>

 ##
-- **Vehicle length** and **Ground Clearance** are the two variables that are significant in the multiple linear regression model predicting MPG.
+- **Vehicle length** and **Ground Clearance** are the two variables that are significant in the multiple linear regression model predicting MPG (assuming a 0.05 significance level).
 Each on has a highly significant p-value (<0.001) associated with it's slope.

 <br>